osate/osate2/ge/org.osate.ge.doc/docs/user_guide.md

 The graphical editor supports navigating between related diagrams in several ways.

 ## Opening an Associated Diagram
-Diagrams associated with a particular element can be opened by double-clicking on the model element.
-For example, double-clicking a classifier inside a package diagram will open that classifier's diagram.
-Alternatively, the associated diagram can be open by right-clicking on the element and selecting *Open Associated Diagram* from the context menu.
+Diagrams associated with a particular element can be opened by right-clicking on the element and selecting *Open Associated Diagram* from the context menu.

 ![](../images/OpenAssociatedDiagram.png)